stouch/docs/api/collection-presets.md

 ### Returns

-Returns the collection preset object of the record that was just created.
+Returns the collection preset object for the given unique identifier.

 </template>